apache/nuttx-apps/interpreters/ficl/README.txt

    For example, './configure.sh ficl-4.1.0' will leave the Makefile fragment 'Make.srcs' in the ficl build directory.

 5. Create your NuttX configuration.
+Using the 'make menuconfig', you should select:

+     CONFIG_INTERPRETERS_FICL=y

-The appconfig file should include (1) the path to your application code, and (2) the path to the Ficl build directory.
-That latter would appear as the following line in your appconfig file:
+   Deprecated: In the older style configuration, you would have used an appconfig file to include (1) the path to your application code, and (2) the path to the Ficl build directory.
+That latter would have appeared as the following line in your appconfig file:

      CONFIGURED_APPS += interpreters/ficl

  6. Configure and build NuttX.
 On successful completion, the Ficl objects will be available in apps/libapps.a and that NuttX binary will be